 Mom friends understand that you may never have a conversation, from start to finish, without an interruption.

-They so get the energy that it takes to find all 93 noodles that hit the floor during craft time.
+They get the energy it takes to find all 93 noodles that hit the floor during craft time.
 They so get why your hair has someone else’s toothpaste in it.
-And they don’t just accept you for the mess that you are, they see it as a masterpiece of what you are juggling day in and day out.
+And they don’t just accept you for the mess that you are; they see it as a masterpiece of what you are juggling daily.

 And, mom friends feel more comfortable in a mess.

-I recently had a playdate, ya know, for the kids, where the mom said “and my house is just messy enough to feel comfortable in” and how true that statement is!
-If your house is crazy neat and tidy when I get there, I won’t be able to share my messiness with you as easily and I’ll be more reserved.
+I recently had a playdate, you know, for the kids, where the mom said, “And my house is just messy enough to feel comfortable in,” and how true that statement is!
+If your house is crazy neat and tidy when I get there, I won’t be able to share my messiness with you as easily, and I’ll be more reserved.